Bright Author: How to configure and display content on your display screen

 6. Go out of the menu to activate the change.

-7. Start the installation again.
+7. Start the installation procedure again.

-How to install the driver for publishing to your display screen
+Installing the driver for publishing to your display screen

-1. Click on + sign to Add a BrightSign location
+2. Click on + sign to Add a BrightSign location

 2. Select your display screen (this will be configured by IT Services).

-3. Enter your sign’s log in credentials:
+3. Enter your sign’s log-in credentials:

-How to publish an image or video
+Publishing an image or video

-1. Ensure the image received is in 16:9 format or 1920 X 1080.
+Images must be in 16:9 format or 1920 X 1080.
 More information on video formatting is available on the BrightSign support site.

 NOTE: